nongiach/WriteUp_GoogleCTF_2017/README.md

 Despite there wasn't a real attack vector InstProf was a very interesting challenge, because I made a lot of mistakes as always but after a lot of computer meditation I SOLVED it.

 ## Abstract
-This solution doesn't involve ASLR leaking, libc is not used.
+This solution doesn't involve ASLR leaking and libc is not used.
 This solution allocates two pages using code reuse, one page to stack pivot and the other page to execute a shellcode... text pointer dereferencing to bypass ASLR. [exploit.py](/exploit.py)

 ##  Step0: War of information